-- Develop pleasure in reading, motivation to read, vocabulary and understanding by: - Listening to and discussing a wide range of poems, stories and non-fiction at a level beyond that at which they can read independently. - Being encouraged to link what they read or hear to their own experiences. - Becoming very familiar with key stories, fairy stories and traditional tales, retelling them and considering their particular characteristics. - Recognising and joining in with predictable phrases. - Learning to appreciate rhymes and poems, and to recite some by heart. - Discussing word meanings, linking new meanings to those already known. - Understand both the books they can already read accurately and fluently those they listen to by: - Drawing on what they already know or on background information provided by the teacher. - Checking that the text makes sense to them as they read and correcting inaccurate reading. - Discussing the significance of the title and events. - Making inferences on the basis of what is being said and done. - Predicting what might happen on the basis of what has been read so far. - Participate in discussion about what is read to them, taking turns and listening to what others say. - Explain clearly their understanding of what is read to them.

-- Develop pleasure in reading, motivation to read, vocabulary and understanding by: - Listening to, discussing and expressing views about a wide range of contemporary and classic poetry, stories and non-fiction at a level beyond that at which they can read independently. - Discussing the sequence of events in books and how items of information are related. - Becoming increasingly familiar with and retelling a wider range of stories, fairy stories and traditional tales. - Being introduced to non-fiction books that are structured in different ways. - Recognising simple recurring literacy language in stories and poetry. - Discussing and clarifying the meanings of words, linking new meanings to known vocabulary. - Discussing their favourite words and phrases. - Continuing to build up a repertoire of poems learned by heart, appreciating these and reciting some, with appropriate intonation to make the meaning clear. - Understand both the books that they can already read accurately and fluently and those that they listen to by: - Drawing on what they already know or on background information and vocabulary provided by the teacher. - Checking that the text makes sense to them as they read and correcting inaccurate reading. - Making inferences on the basis of what is being said and done. - Answering and asking questions. - Predicting what might happen on the basis of what has been read so far. - Participate in discussions about books, poems and other works that are read to them and those that they can read for themselves, taking turns and listening to what others say. - Explain and discuss their understanding of books, poems and other material, both those that they listen to and those that they read for themselves.
+Year 1 Year 2 Develop pleasure in reading, motivation to read, vocabulary and understanding by: Listening to and discussing a wide range of poems, stories and non-fiction at a level beyond that at which they can read independently.
+Being encouraged to link what they read or hear to their own experiences.
+Becoming very familiar with key stories, fairy stories and traditional tales, retelling them and considering their particular characteristics.
+Recognising and joining in with predictable phrases.
+Learning to appreciate rhymes and poems, and to recite some by heart.
+Discussing word meanings, linking new meanings to those already known.
+Understand both the books they can already read accurately and fluently those they listen to by: Drawing on what they already know or on background information provided by the teacher.
+Checking that the text makes sense to them as they read and correcting inaccurate reading.
+Discussing the significance of the title and events.
+Making inferences on the basis of what is being said and done.
+Predicting what might happen on the basis of what has been read so far.
+Participate in discussion about what is read to them.
+Develop pleasure in reading, motivation to read, vocabulary and understanding by: Listening to, discussing and expressing views about a wide range of contemporary and classic poetry, stories and non-fiction at a level beyond that at which they can read independently.
+Discussing the sequence of events in books and how items of information are related.
+Becoming increasingly familiar with and retelling a wider range of stories, fairy stories and traditional tales.
+Being introduced to non-fiction books that are structured in different ways.
+Recognising simple recurring literacy language in stories and poetry.
+Discussing their favourite words and phrases.
+Continuing to build up a repertoire of poems learned by heart, appreciating these and reciting some, with appropriate intonation to make the meaning clear.
+Understand both the books that they can already read accurately and fluently and those that they listen to by: Drawing on what they already know or on background information and vocabulary provided by the teacher.
+Checking that the text makes sense to them as they read and correcting inaccurate reading.
+Making inferences on the basis of what is being said and done.
+Answering and asking questions.
+Predicting what might happen on the basis of what has been read so far.
+Participate in discussions about books, poems and other works that are read to them and those that they can read so far.
+Explain and discuss their understanding of books, poems and other works that are read to them stay.